• Skip to primary navigation

 Ingredients

-• 2 tablespoon pumpkin spice syrup (more or less depending on how sweet you like it)
+• 2 tablespoons pumpkin spice syrup (more or less depending on how sweet you like it)

 • 2 shots espresso (or 3 ounces strongly brewed coffee)